KOHO Crypto

 Understanding how cryptocurrency works for beginners is quite complex.
 The old adage that you should never invest in something you don’t understand is worth remembering.

 If you put money in a bank account in Canada, most financial institutions offer the security of Canada Deposit Insurance Corporation (CDIC) insurance protection.
-If you trade stocks, the Canadian Investor Protection Fund (CIPF) provides cover.
+If you trade stocks, the Canadian Investor Protection Fund (CIPF) provides coverage.

 Any earnings you make trading cryptocurrency are taxable.
 You’ll need to declare them to the CRA on your personal income tax return and keep detailed records of your trading transactions.
 Learn more in our Canada crypto tax guide.